khval/AmosKittens/README.md

 if window flashes on the screen, you might runing a simple exsample, without "Wait Key", unlike Amos Pro, Amos kittens don't wait for key press if the, program is done.

-If AmosKittens return with token number, it is likely that Amos program your trying is too advanced for Amos kittens, only about half of "Amos The Creator" commands are implemented.
+If AmosKittens return with a token number, it is likely that Amos program your trying is too advanced for Amos kittens, only about half of the "Amos The Creator" commands are implemented.
 And possibly only a few commands from "Amos Professional."

-See Issues on GitHub so see what Amos Kittens support and what not.
+See "Issues" and "Current Status:" on GitHub so see what Amos Kittens support and what not.

 Debuging Amos Kittens:
 ----------------------